rl2745/Architxt/README.md

 Points have been added, though array and maps need to be added.
 It should not throw any warnings when using $make command.

-test-array
-test-bool
-test-float
-test-hello = tests if it can print out hello world test-ifelse test-intdiv test-point2 = tests assignment of point using variables instead of literals test-pointaccess2 = tests access of a point's surface test-pointaccess = tests access of a point's name
+test-array - tests array assignment, intialization, and setting an array index to a value test-bool = tests initialization and assignment of a boolean test-float = tests initialization and assignment of a float test-hello = tests if it can print out hello world test-ifelse = tests if-else statements in Architxt by testing if an int is greater than 0 test-intdiv = tests whether an initialized integer value can be divided test-point2 = tests assignment of point using variables instead of literals test-pointaccess2 = tests access of a point's surface test-pointaccess = tests access of a point's name